driveralex/AC562/CR.md

   mat
 }
 ```

-Notice the diffrence intoduce by working with matrix in comparaison with for loops.
+Notice the difference introduce by working with matrix in comparison with for loops.

-The evolution of the voting rate can be repsented via the output matrix, however this data still need to be simplifyed in order to be more human readable.
+The evolution of the voting rate can be represented via the output matrix; however, this data still needs to be simplified to be more human readable.
 Here the role of the declare winner function is to inform us about the winner if the vote is done at the end of the simulation.

 ### 3) Influenceing scenarios

-With a scale free graph of 501 nodes( to avoid Deuce), k = 3, m = 2, and for simulation of 0.01 noise and time = 3000, we will try to influence the vote.
+With a scale free graph of 501 nodes (to avoid Deuce), k = 3, m = 2, and for simulation of 0.01 noise and time = 3000, we will try to influence the vote.
 We will work in Jerry's Team.

 #### a) Scenario A

-We have the possibiliy convince 10 people to vote for Jerry.
+We have the possibility convince 10 people to vote for Jerry.
 We will use the metrics to identify them.

-We want to have :
+We want to have:

-  - Node connected to the giant conponent.
+  - Node connected to the giant component.
-  - Node with a samll lenght to all the others nodes.
+  - Node with a small length to all the others nodes.
-  - Node with high closness centrality.
+  - Node with high closeness centrality.

-Functions n_length, reacheable_node and how_closness are used to identify nodes with an high influence.
+Functions n_length, reacheable_node and how_closness are used to identify nodes with a high influence.

-On the other side we have to take in consideration the limitation on the sum of degree of 100.
+On the other side we must take in consideration the limitation on the sum of degree of 100.
-First we use the how_bad_is_degree function.
-Then the function high_cut also play a role to eliminate the nodes with highest degree with a non linerar function.
+First, we use the how_bad_is_degree function.
+Then the function high_cut also play a role to eliminate the nodes with highest degree with a nonlinear function.

-All thoses paramter can be tuned by hand with coefficient in order to impouve the ranking.
+All those parameters can be tuned by hand with coefficient to improve the ranking.

 Then to ensure that we do respect the degree condition we cycle down the top result until the condition is respected.

 Here is the code to do the selection of node to influence:

 ```r
 selection <- function(igraph)
 {